Friday, August 15, 2014

 Abandoned boat near El Cuba Ron Restaurante

-Relaxing on with a cold beverage on a dock-side bar we watch the boats slip past; there are colourful fishing pangas, and charter boats, and whale shark tour boats returning for the evening.
+Relaxing with a cold beverage on a dockside bar, we watch the boats slip past; there are colourful fishing pangas, charter boats, and whale shark tour boats returning for the evening.
 Lush vegetation overhangs the languid blue-green water.

 Laughter.
 Tropical heat.
 Music.

-It could be the movie set from the 1951 movie, The African Queen, staring Humphrey Bogart and Katherine Hepburn.
+It could be the movie set from the 1951 movie, The African Queen, starring Humphrey Bogart and Katherine Hepburn.

 Colourful panga-style fishing boat

-That movie was made the year I was born, and was considered to be “culturally, historically or aesthetically significant" by the US Library of Congress.
+The movie was made the year I was born, and was considered to be “culturally, historically or aesthetically significant" by the US Library of Congress

-That's an unusual honor considering in the movie Humphrey Bogart was portrayed as being a quirky and cantankerous Canadian while Katherine Hepburn was a proper, well-mannered Englishwoman.
+That's an unusual honour considering in the movie Humphrey Bogart was portrayed as being a quirky and cantankerous Canadian while Katherine Hepburn was a proper, well-mannered Englishwoman.

-View from new upper deck at El Cuba Ron
+View from upper deck at El Cuba Ron

 One of Rafael's family members

-Born on Isla Mujeres on Mexican Independence Day in 1957 Rafael has Cuban, Spanish, and Mayan ancestors.
+Born on Isla Mujeres on Mexican Independence Day in 1957, Rafael has Cuban, Spanish, and Mayan ancestors.
 His ancestors have been on Isla since 1896.
-His wife Ana Jimenez, on the other hand, was born in Havana Cuba, moving to Isla Mujeres when she married Rafael.
+His wife, Ana Jimenez, on the other hand, was born in Havana, Cuba, and moved to Isla Mujeres when she married Rafael.

 Ana and Rafael